-Concurrent environmental licensing is required for construction and installation (which comprises pre-operation and commissioning of the production plant, including pre-stripping and all mining required for commissioning).
+The LP/LI Environmental License is required for construction and installation (which comprises pre-operation and commissioning of the production plant, including pre-stripping and all mining required for commissioning).
 An operating license ("LO") is required for the commercial operations, when external sales of the products are conducted.
+The LO is can be granted once the construction and installation of the Project is completed as it follows a final inspection by SUPPRI of both First Mine and Commercial Plant.
+Therefore, as the Project is in construction the Company does not yet have an LO.

 The Company obtained the required environmental licenses for both construction ("LP") and installation and commissioning ("LI") of the Production Plant from the environmental authority of the State of Minas Gerais (the "LP/LI Environmental License"), the Council of Environmental Policy (Conselho Estadual de Politica Ambiental or "COPAM") in Brazil.
 COPAM issued a dual LP and LI Certificate in June 2019 for a period of six years expiring on May 31, 2025.
-The LP/LI Environmental License permits the Company to build the First Mine and Production Plant and to install the plant, conduct trial mining, and testing of the DMS beneficiation process of mineralized spodumene material into battery grade lithium concentrate building a reserve stockpile for future sale.
+The LP/LI Environmental License permits the Company to build the First Mine and Production Plant and to install the plant, conduct trial mining, and testing and commissioning of the DMS beneficiation process of mineralized spodumene material into Battery Grade Green and Sustainable Lithium building a reserve stockpile for future sale.

 The Company's mining easement request ("Servidão Mineral") was published in the Official Gazette of the Federal Government on July 29, 2020.
-This is an important step towards obtaining the operational license (licença operacional, LO) required after commissioning and ramp-up in order for the Project to enter full scale Production Phase 1.
+This is an important step towards obtaining the operational license (Licença Operacional, LO) required after commissioning for the Project to enter full scale Production Phase 1.
 It contemplates the mining and processing activities of the First Mine.

 The Company has a definitive water usage license for the construction of the Production Plant, which was granted by ANA (Agência Nacional de Águas), the Federal Government's water agency, in February 2019.
 The water usage license is valid for 10 years, which is expected to be sufficient for the life-of mine (LOM) requirements for mining and product processing from Production Phase 1, as currently planned by the Company.
-The water usage license received should also be sufficient to process lithium mineralized material at the planned rate of production of an expected 440,000 tonnes of lithium concentrate as well as additional production phases contemplated, subject to confirmation by feasibility studies.
+The water usage license received should also be sufficient to process lithium mineralized material at the planned rate of production of an expected 440,000 tonnes of Battery Grade Green and Sustainable Lithium as well as additional production phases contemplated, subject to confirmation by feasibility studies.